 Errors in gestational dating can increase the risks associated with abortion.
 If gestational age is underestimated prior to dilatation and evacuation (D&E), providers may not have the experience and equipment to complete the procedure safely.
 Accurate assessment of gestational age enables providers to determine whether the facility is equipped to provide the requested service and refer to another facility if necessary.

 Gestational age assessment using bimanual examination and women’s LMP is well established during prenatal care, as is the use of ultrasound.
-No trials have compared the accuracy of different methods of gestational dating prior to abortion at or after 13 weeks, and a 2011 systematic review aimed at determining if preabortion ultrasound affected the safety or efficacy of abortion procedures both before and after 13 weeks found no relevant studies (Kulier & Kapp, 2011).
-In the United States, virtually all providers use ultrasound for gestational age assessment after 12 weeks gestation, but data are lacking from other country contexts (O’Connell et al., 2018).
+No prospective trials have compared the accuracy of different methods of gestational dating prior to abortion at or after 13 weeks, however, in a retrospective cohort of 2,223 women undergoing abortion at or after 13 weeks gestation in Nepal, gestational age assessed by measuring fetal foot length after pregnancy expulsion was highly correlated with ultrasonography (81%), physical exam (77%) and LMP (72%) assessments (Kapp, Griffin, Bhattaraij, & Dongol, 2020).
+In the United States, virtually all providers use ultrasound for gestational age assessment after 12 weeks gestation, but data are lacking from other country contexts.